sank3t/sank3t/README.md

-### Hi There 👋
+## Hi There 👋

-- :telescope: Currently working on Machine Learning and doing it with best practices :man_cook:
+Thanks for checking out my GitHub profile.
+I am a Data Science professional having 3 years 10 months of experience.

+During my tenure I majorly worked on wind power forecasting, predictive modeling, and customer segmentation.

+In my leisure time I used to write code or participate in hackathons.

+### What I do and possess?

-- :microscope: Focusing on to ask the right questions from data and solving them 🖊️ :clipboard:
+- Focusing on maths and stats
-- :bulb: Able to take an idea from research to production ⛰️ 🚩
-- :computer: loves to code in Python :heart:
-- :heart_eyes: Sublime-Text, Atom, and PyCharm are my favorite tools :wrench: :hammer:
+- Trying to understand the business and applying data science into it
+- Python3, SQL, pandas, PySpark are my go to languages
-- :chart_with_upwards_trend: :art: in using pandas and SQL
+- Loves visualization in seaborn and plotly
-- :sunglasses: pro in using Jupyter Notebooks :notebook:
-- :heart: documentation :newspaper: in Markdown
+- Delivered production grade codes and models that created the business impact

 #### Data Science Profile
 * [Kaggle](https://www.kaggle.com/sank3t)